althea-net/rita/rita/src/rita_common/debt_keeper/README.md

 - Debt buffer
 - Debt
 ## Incoming payments
-Incoming payments represents the payments which a node as recieved from its neighbours.
+Incoming payments represents the payments which a node as received from its neighbours.
 It is treated differently from credit from traffic counters as _it will never be sent back to the node which sent it_.
 ## Debt buffer